Donvine254/Tech-Tales-Client/README.md

 *You will need to ensure that the backend is up and running before starting the application.*

 ## Deployed Site
-View the deployed site here [techtales.vercel.app](https://techtales.vercel.app/)
+View the deployed frontend site here [explora-cars.vercel.app](hhttps://explora-cars.vercel.app/) View the deployed API here [explora-api.up.railway.app](https://explora-api.up.railway.app)
 ## Technologies Used
 * **React**
 * **Next.js**